Hugo-bot79/PHYS3116_Astrophysics-group-2/Markdown note for week 4.md

 # select the data that we need from both csv file.
 Note that rh and log_sigma_0 will be chosen to identify the rotational kinematic.
 Galaxydata_1_selected = krau_1[['Object', 'Mstar', 'rh', 'FeH', 'Age']]
 Galaxydata_2_selected = vdb[['Object', 'HBtype', 'R_G', 'log_sigma_0']]

+# abhi
+- i have continued with the code from Hugo to add titles and labels

+#title for the plot from above
+axis1.set_title(
+    "Age vs [Fe/H] for Milky Way Globular Clusters (Krause21 subset)", fontsize=14, pad=12
+)

+- I also made a few errors in the code from last week that needed to be re-written